The Best Dill Cultivars for all Your Needs

 Fernleaf Dill (Anethum graveolens 'Dwarfgurke'): Perfect for container growing due to its compact size (12 to 18 inches tall), Fernleaf dill is also known for its slow bolting habit, allowing you to enjoy fresh leaves into late summer.

-Tetra Dill (Anethum graveolens 'Tetra'): This bushy variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
-It also offers a continuous harvest of aromatic and flavorful leaves.
+Tetra Dill (Anethum graveolens 'Tetra'): This dill variety reaches 25 to 32 inches in height and is favored for its slow bolting tendency.
+It also offers a continuous harvest of aromatic and tasty leaves with a complex blend of flavors reminiscent of dill with a whisper of fennel and anise in the mix.

 Hercules Dill (Anethum graveolens 'Hercules') Hercules grows slowly and resists bolting for an extended harvest.
 Its height tops out at about 35 inches.
 This dill may require staking.